Shen-Language/shen-sources/doc/extensions/launcher.md

 This extension provides an alternative entry point for Shen.
 The alternative entry point handles command line arguments, providing defaults for some common cases, ports can choose to extend the list of accepted arguments.
-Compared to the default entry-point provided in the kernel (`shen.shen`, which launches the REPL), the entry-point in this extension implements basic script running, expression evaluation and file loading.
+Compared to the default entry-point provided in the kernel (`shen.repl`, which launches the REPL), the entry-point in this extension implements basic script running, expression evaluation and file loading.

 ## Instructions

-Instead of using `shen.shen` as an entry point, use either `shen.x.launcher.main` or `shen.x.launcher.launch-shen` if more control is wanted.
+Instead of using `shen.repl` as an entry point, use either `shen.x.launcher.main` or `shen.x.launcher.launch-shen` if more control is wanted.

 `shen.x.launcher.main` accepts as an argument a list containing